 Even though your child may be the spitting image of you or share your unique personality, they aren’t just small adults.
 Children require special care that can vary greatly from their adult counterparts.
-This is evident in the way doctors treat pediatric cancer.
+This is evident in the way doctors and the care team treat pediatric cancer.

-Although cancer affects everyone—from the very young to the very old—there are some unique differences in the types of cancer that children tend to get and how doctors treat them.
+Although cancer affects everyone—from the very young to the very old—there are some unique differences in the types of cancer that children tend to get and how pediatric oncologists treat them.

 Here’s a breakdown of how childhood cancer is different than adult cancer.